MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-319.md

 Please include your data sources and URLs
  -->

-As a procurement coordinator, use the report to:
+Procurement coordinators use the report to:

-* Manage vendor disputes - The report provides a checklist of all vendor ledger entries where the On Hold field isn't blank.
-You can use this information to manage vendor disputes effectively and ensure timely resolution.
+* Manage vendor disputes.
+The report provides a checklist of all vendor ledger entries where the On Hold field isn't blank.
+Use this information to manage vendor disputes effectively and ensure timely resolution.

-As an accounts payable clerk, use the report to:
+Accounts payables specialists use the report to:

-* Streamline invoice processing - The report provides information on vendor ledger entries that are on hold due to disputes or queries.
-You can use this information to streamline invoice processing and avoid any potential delays in payments.
+* Streamline invoice processing.
+The report provides information on vendor ledger entries that are on hold due to disputes.
+Use this information to streamline invoice processing and avoid delays in payments.

-As a controller, use the report to:
+Controllers use the report to:

-* Evaluate vendor performance - The report provides valuable insights into vendor disputes and queries.
-You can use this information to evaluate vendor performance and identify any potential issues that may impact the organization's financial performance.
+* Evaluate vendor performance.
+The report provides valuable insights into vendor disputes and queries.
+Use this information to evaluate vendor performance and identify potential issues that might affect financial performance.

 ## Try the report